SAP/inquirer-gui/README.md

 // register the inquirer-gui plugin with your form instance form.registerPlugin(options.plugin);
 ```
+## Release

+### Change in the main form element/built in components (under src folder):

+1. Your change should include bumping the version of the package.json of "@sap-devx/inquirer-gui" module based on the nature of the change.
+2. After your change is merged, go to `releases` in github and click on `Draft a new release`.
+3. In `Choose a tag` enter `vx.y.z` - add the `v` prefix to the current version from step (1) and click `Publish release`.
+This will automatically trigger the publish script action in circleci and publish this npm module to npmjs.

+### Change in custom plugins

+1. Your change should include bumping the version of the package.json of "@sap-devx/\<custom-plugin-name\>" module based on the nature of the change.
+2. Currently the publish step is done manually via `npm publish` command by an admin user.

 ## How to obtain support
 To get more help, support and information please open a github issue.